Shellsort: Gap sequences

 The question of deciding which gap sequence to use is difficult.
 Every gap sequence that contains 1 yields a correct sort (as this makes the final pass an ordinary insertion sort); however, the properties of thus obtained versions of Shellsort may be very different.
 Too few gaps slows down the passes, and too many gaps produces an overhead.

 The table below compares most proposed gap sequences published so far.
 Some of them have decreasing elements that depend on the size of the sorted array (N).
 Others are increasing infinite sequences, whose elements less than N should be used in reverse order.

 When the binary representation of N contains many consecutive zeroes, Shellsort using Shell's original gap sequence makes Θ(N2) comparisons in the worst case.
 For instance, this case occurs for N equal to a power of two when elements greater and smaller than the median occupy odd and even positions respectively, since they are compared only in the last pass.

 Although it has higher complexity than the O(N log N) that is optimal for comparison sorts, Pratt's version lends itself to sorting networks and has the same asymptotic gate complexity as Batcher's bitonic sorter.

 Gonnet and Baeza-Yates observed that Shellsort makes the fewest comparisons on average when the ratios of successive gaps are roughly equal to 2.2.
 This is why their sequence with ratio 2.2 and Tokuda's sequence with ratio 2.25 prove efficient.
 However, it is not known why this is so.
 Sedgewick recommends using gaps which have low greatest common divisors or are pairwise coprime.
+Gaps which are odd numbers seem to work well in practice: 25% reductions have been observed by avoiding even-numbered gaps.
+Gaps which avoid multiples of 3 and 5 seem to produce small benefits of < 10%.

-With respect to the average number of comparisons, Ciura's sequence has the best known performance; gaps from 701 were not determined but the sequence can be further extended according to the recursive formula $h_k = \lfloor 2.25 h_{k-1} \rfloor$.
+With respect to the average number of comparisons, Ciura's sequence has the best known performance; gaps greater than 701 were not determined but the sequence can be further extended according to the recursive formula $h_k = \lfloor 2.25 h_{k-1} \rfloor$.

 Tokuda's sequence, defined by the simple formula $h_k = \lceil h'_k \rceil$, where $h'_k = 2.25 h'_{k-1} + 1$, $h'_1 = 1$, can be recommended for practical applications.

 If the maximum input size is small, as may occur if Shellsort is used on small subarrays by another recursive sorting algorithm such as quicksort or merge sort, then it is possible to tabulate an optimal sequence for each input size.